How B2B And B2C Companies Can Manage Price and Inflation Index 📐

 Soap, for instance, requires chicken and beef fat.
 And over the course of the pandemic, as meat prices went up, soap brands reduced their packaged products while maintaining the same price.

-Interestingly, there are brands that hesitate to put back regular packaging sizes even after inflation has eased.
+Interestingly, some brands hesitate to put back regular packaging sizes even after inflation has eased.
 Why?
 Because it costs them more to shift back to the original packaging size.
 Some customers notice these changes and become upset.
 Others, mostly aren’t even aware of these seemingly subtle changes.

 Price and Inflation Index: How to Adjust Prices for Inflation